Angina Symptoms: Your Essential Guide

 Unstable Angina

 Unstable angina is more severe and unexpected, it can occur even when resting and is considered a medical emergency.
-It suggests that a heart attack may occur shortly.
+Sudden, severe chest pain occurring even at rest, often a warning of a heart attack.

 Common Symptoms of Angina